Arts, Culture and Heritage

 Enjoy easy-to-follow videos by Dementia Singapore covering a range of activities such as cooking, art sessions, movements, sing-a-long and live music sessions to engage seniors, persons living with dementia, and their caregivers.

-Target Audience: Public (Persons Living with Dementia and their Caregivers) and Community Care Organisations
+For: Public (persons living with dementia and their caregivers) and Community Care Organisations

 Minimum Mobility Status: Seniors who are bedbound